-The health carrier shall define all covered services as mental health or substance use disorder benefits or as medical or surgical benefits.
+Standard 1 The health carrier shall define all covered services as mental health or substance use disorder benefits or as medical or surgical benefits.
 Mental health benefits or substance use disorder benefits must be defined to mean items or services for the treatment of a mental health condition or substance use disorder, as defined by the terms of the health plan and applicable state and federal law.
 Any definition of a condition or disorder as being or as not being a mental health condition or substance use disorder must be consistent with generally recognized independent standards of current medical practice or state guideline.
 (45 CFR § 146.136(a)).

-Apply to: Certain group and individual health carriers offering mental health and substance use disorder coverage

-- Applicable state and federal statutes, rules, regulations and published sub-regulatory guidance - Type of generally recognized independent standards of current medical practice, state law or guidance, used to define mental health conditions, substance use disorders and medical/surgical conditions (e.g., the most current version of the Diagnostic and Statistical Manual of Mental Disorders (DSM) or the International Statistical Classification of Diseases and Related Health Problems (ICD code), etc.) - List of specific mental health conditions or substance use disorders by diagnosis excluded from coverage as stated in the policy documents - Mental health and/or substance use disorder and medical/surgical claim files - Health carrier complaint/grievances/appeals records concerning mental health and/or substance use disorders (supporting documentation, including, but not limited to: written and phone records of inquiries, call center scripts, complainant correspondence and health carrier response) - Internal department appeals/grievance files - Applicable external appeals register/logs/files, external appeal resolution and associated documentation
+Apply to: Certain group and individual health carriers offering mental health and substance use disorder coverage Documents to be Reviewed Applicable state and federal statutes, rules, regulations and published sub-regulatory guidance Type of generally recognized independent standards of current medical practice, state law or guidance, used to define mental health conditions, substance use disorders and medical/surgical conditions (e.g., the most current version of the Diagnostic and Statistical Manual of Mental Disorders (DSM) or the International Statistical Classification of Diseases and Related Health Problems (ICD code), etc.) List of specific mental health conditions or substance use disorders by diagnosis excluded from coverage as stated in the policy documents Commented [A4]: As passed at the federal level, Mental health and/or substance use disorder and medical/surgical claim files MHPAEA is not a benefit mandate.
+It allows exclusions for MH/SUD conditions, and while some state laws may alter that allowance, it's unclear what this is evaluating (since this is not an assessment of EHB).
+Health carrier complaint/grievances/appeals records concerning mental health and/or substance use disorders (supporting documentation, including, but not limited to: written and phone records of inquiries, call center scripts, complaints, complainant correspondence and health carrier response) Internal department appeals/grievance files Applicable external appeals register/logg/files external appeal resolution and associated